This is our Complete Guide to Surfing Lombok in Indonesia.

 Not everything is located in and around Kuta.
 A click or two out of Senggigi is Coco Beach.
 Known for its seclusion, you’ll enjoy the quiet as much as the food!
 If you’re searching for traditional Indonesian staples, then look no further than Nasi Goreng.
 A fried rice dish, it’s a lot tastier and moist than it appears.
 The chefs at Coco also do a Madras that’s well-received, even if it isn’t a local recipe!

 Vegans and veggies often find it tough to travel and maintain their diet.
 Thankfully, Soul Munchies has got you covered.
-As well as meaty treats, it has incredible recipes that centre on fruits and vegetables, and the flavours are as bold as the aesthetics.
+As well as meaty treats, it has incredible recipes that center on fruits and vegetables, and the flavors are as bold as the aesthetics.

 The dry season runs from May to September.
 The wet season goes from October to April, with a week or two before the dry season starts again.
 The seasons are essential for surfing, but also accommodation.
 October to April is a hectic time of year as it coincides with the Aussie spring and summer, so prices skyrocket and rooms are harder to find.

-Please book in advance if you plan on going in the wet season.
+Please book in advance if you plan on surfing Lombok in the wet season.
 May to Sept isn’t as busy, yet the weather can be harsh.
 Make sure you pack enough protective clothing as well as sunblock to prevent burns as temperatures average more than 30°C daily.

 Enjoyed A Complete Guide to Surfing Lombok in Indonesia?
-Check out all of our Surfing Destination Guides here.
+Check out all of our Surf Travel Guides here.